3D ANIMATED CORPORATE TECHNOLOGY VIDEOS

 “Discover the communication power of 3D animation.”

-I am Roger Aarons, founder of Aarons CGI, ready to help you create a compelling presentation
+I’m Roger Aarons, Director of Aarons CGI, ready to help you create a compelling presentation

 PARTICLE SIMULATION (NCIMP) Exfoliation of Vermiculite